wYaobiz/FHWA-Blockchain-Deployment-documentation/README.md

 `sudo python3 start_indy_node.py Node3 0.0.0.0 9705 0.0.0.0 9706`

-To check node information and to restart stopped node `sudo python3 validator_info.py`
+To check node information and to restart stopped node

+`sudo python3 validator_info.py`
 `sudo bash restart_indy_node.sh`

 ## Testing with SDK Applications
+Once the network has been set up, we can use the following command to run a test sample.

 `python3 -m src.sdk_sample`